nikobockerman/ruuvitags-raspberrypi/README.md

 ## Network structure between created docker containers

-These network configurations are configured in the start scripts for each component.
-This section describes how they are linked together.
+This section describes the network confiration used for communication between the different docker containers.
+Helper scripts in this directory and start scripts for each component are configured to setup and use this network configuration.

+The network configuration is designed to allow only the minimum that is required for each component.

+### RuuviCollector

-- RuuviCollector is using network of host directly.
-This is required as it needs to be able to access Bluetooth LE devices for listening RuuviTags.
+RuuviCollector requires access to host network in order to be able to access Bluetooth LE devices so that it's able to listen messages from RuuviTags.

+Additionally RuuviCollector requires access to InfluxDb container in order to write recorded data from RuuviTags to the database.

+When a docker container is connected to host network, it can't be connected to any other docker bridge network at the same time.
+Therefore, access RuuviCollector needs access to InfluxDb from host network.

+For these reasons, RuuviCollector has these connections:

+- Connected to host network in order to access Bluetooth LE devices
+- Writes to InfluxDb through 127.0.0.1:8086 published from InfluxDb Container

+### InfluxDb

+InfluxDb needs to be listening for write requests from RuuviCollector and read requests from Grafana.

+For those reasons, InfluxDb has these connections:

+- `grafana-influxbd` docker bridge network to provide data for Grafana
+- Binds port 8086 to 127.0.0.1:8086 on host machine allowing RuuviCollector to write data through that port.
+Technically this allows anyone from within the same machine to make requests to InfluxDb, but only RuuviCollector is configured to use that port.

+### Grafana

+Grafana needs to be able to read data from InfluxDb and it needs to be listening on port 3000 of host machine in order for clients to access the Grafana Web UI.

+For those reasons, Grafana has these connections:

-- InfluxDB is configured to provide one port for writing data from host machine.
+- `grafana-influxdb` docker bridge network to read data from InfluxDb
-  This port can only be accessed from within host machine, not from the network where host machine is.
-This is needed so that RuuviCollector can write data to InfluxDB from as it is using host network directly and is not inside the separate network created by docker.
-The same data port is also accessible from other docker containers running in the same LAN created by docker.

-- Grafana has access to InfluxDB through the same LAN created by docker where they are running.
-Grafana opens one port on the host machine to be available for connections on any network interface on the host machine.
-This allows web browsers to access Grafana Web UI.
+- Binds port 3000 to *:3000 on host machine allowing anyone with access to host machine in the network to access Grafana Web UI.

 ## Initial setup

 1. Install needed packages to host raspberry
     - `docker-ce`:
       <https://docs.docker.com/install/linux/docker-ce/debian/#install-using-the-convenience-script>
+2. Create docker networks
+    - Run `./docker-network-setup.sh` script to create networks
-2. Install InfluxDB
+3. Install InfluxDB
     - See [influxdb/README.md](influxdb/README.md) for instructions
-3. Install RuuviCollector
+4. Install RuuviCollector
     - See [ruuvi-collector/README.md](ruuvi-collector/README.md) for
       instructions
-4. Install Grafana
+5. Install Grafana
     - See [grafana/README.md](grafana/README.md) for instructions

 ## Updates